 Working with egg whites can be tricky.
-Follow this fool-proof recipe to get that perfect meringue texture.
+Follow Donna Hay's fool-proof recipe to get that perfect meringue texture every time ...

 Place the egg white in the bowl of an electric mixer and whisk on high speed until soft peaks form.